Report of the statutory auditor to the General Meeting of Bellevue Group AG Küsnacht

 Report on the audit of the financial statements

-We have audited the financial statements of Bellevue Group AG, which comprise the balance sheet as at 31 December 2021, income statement and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of Bellevue Group AG (the Company), which comprise the balance sheet as at 31 December 2022, and the income statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

 Basis for opinion

 We conducted our audit in accordance with Swiss law and Swiss Standards on Auditing (SA-CH).
 Our responsibilities under those provisions and standards are further described in the 'Auditor’s responsibilities for the audit of the financial statements' section of our report.
 We are independent of the Company in accordance with the provisions of Swiss law and the requirements of the Swiss audit profession, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Our audit approach